pagkly/Zed/Investopedia4/How Fund Managers Work.md

 To qualify for a position in fund management—mutual funds, pension funds, [[trust funds]](https://www.investopedia.com/terms/t/trust-fund.asp), or [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp)—individuals must have a high level of educational and professional credentials and appropriate investment managerial experience.
 Investors should look for long-term, consistent fund performance with a fund manager whose tenure with the fund matches its performance time period.

-Most fund managers often pursue a [[chartered financial analysts]](https://www.investopedia.com/terms/c/cfa.asp) (CFA) designation as a first step in becoming the head stock-picker for a portfolio.
+Most fund managers often pursue a [[chartered financial analysts]](https://www.investopedia.com/terms/c/cfa.asp) (CFA) designation as a first step in becoming the head [[Stock|stock]]-picker for a [[Portfolio|portfolio]].
 CFA candidates undergo rigorous coursework pertaining to investment analysis and portfolio management.

-Typically, these analysts assist [[portfolio managers]](https://www.investopedia.com/terms/p/portfoliomanager.asp) with individual research on investment ideas and subsequent buy, sell, or hold recommendations.
+Typically, these analysts assist [[portfolio managers]](https://www.investopedia.com/terms/p/portfoliomanager.asp) with individual research on investment ideas and subsequent buy, sell, or [[Hold|hold]] recommendations.
 After a number of years working for the fund, familiarity with fund operations and management style aid in the analyst in a career path.
 Successful CFAs build a quality case for an internal promotion to manager if the opportunity arises.

 ## Responsibilities of Fund Managers

-Fund managers primarily research and determine the best [[stocks]](https://www.investopedia.com/terms/s/stock.asp), [[bonds]](https://www.investopedia.com/terms/b/bond.asp), or other securities to fit the strategy of the fund as outlined in the prospectus, then buy and sell them.
+Fund managers primarily research and determine the best [[stocks]](https://www.investopedia.com/terms/s/[[Stock|stock]].asp), [[bonds]](https://www.investopedia.com/terms/b/bond.asp), or other securities to fit the strategy of the fund as outlined in the prospectus, then buy and sell them.

 At larger funds, the fund manager typically has a support staff of [[analysts]](https://www.investopedia.com/terms/a/analyst.asp) and [[traders]](https://www.investopedia.com/terms/t/trader.asp) who perform some of these activities.
 Multiple managers at some investment companies oversee client money, and each may be responsible for a portion or make decisions via committee.